Bring Your Own Device (BYOD)

 All devices should come to school fully charged for the day.
 FCPS is not responsible for providing charging stations for personally owned devices.
 Families should ensure the device remains in good working order and the operating system is up-to-date, so that it can run modern applications.
 FCPS does not perform repair or maintenance on personally-owned devices.

 Security, Theft, or Damage

 Personally owned devices, including secure storage and care of those devices, are the sole responsibility of the student.
 FCPS is not responsible for the security or safety of personal devices, nor for any loss, damage or theft of those devices.
-School technology support teams or teachers will not provide tech support for or repair personally owned devices.

 If a Device is Damaged at School